Task 1. Start With An Even Color By Applying Foundation

 Here's a quick picture going over what you are about to do:

-We don't have any particular favorite brand to use.
+We don't have any particular favorite brand to use for contour.
 Any palette that has a bronzer, highlighter and contour will work.
 Apply the contour (lighter bronze) to the lower cheek bone and jaw-line like a horizontal V.

 Using the bronzer, apply to the temple.
 Go light here.
 If you get too much on the temple it is very hard to blend in.